 - Strong emotions.
-Emotions such as fear, stress, or anger can affect the nerves that control your blood pressure.
+Emotions such as fear, stress, anxiety, or anger can affect the nerves that control your blood pressure.

 - Standing up too quickly.
 Getting up too quickly from a lying or sitting position can result in not enough blood getting to your brain.